No products in the cart!

 In this segment, we will go to the right side of the product page in the administrative panel.
 The sidebar has several items we use to increase how user friendly the website is for visitors through category options and tags.
 If you have a brand plugin or vendor plugins, you can also access those in the sidebar.
 For now, let’s focus on the basics.

-Product Tags: Tags are another great way to group items together under a different classification.
+Tags are another great way to group items together under a different classification.
 For example, Cartridges can be your category while the flavors of those cartridges can be the tag name.
-This tag name can also be used for different products that are not comparable however, in this case it will provide a list of items to the user which all have the same flavor the individual is looking for.
+This tag name can also be used for different products that are not comparable.
+However, in this case it will provide a list of items to the user which all have the same flavor the individual is looking for.